deki90to/Youtube-downloader/README.md

 # Youtube downloader
-Simple program for downloading youtube videos and audios using Python
+Simple program for downloading youtube videos or audios using Python

 Requirements: